 Responding to positive customer comments can also be a powerful tool, but they often are ignored in favor of resolving customer concerns.
 Engaging with positive sentiments can help yield new user-generated content and increase brand reach.
 Implement a best practice within your organization for responding to positive consumer comments to better attract, retain, surprise, and delight customers.

 Today’s consumers expect to be served on-demand, on their terms, and on the channels they prefer.
-Most media and entertainment companies have prioritized only Facebook, Twitter, and Instagram, but being present on additional channels like messengers, chats, and other apps, has shown to improve operational efficiency and reduce costs.
+Most media and entertainment companies have prioritized only Facebook, X, formerly Twitter, and Instagram, but being present on additional channels like messengers, chats, and other apps, has shown to improve operational efficiency and reduce costs.
 Revise your strategy to engage across a diverse set of platforms instead of focusing on the largest or best-known networks.

 Leading brands don’t just use data to understand what platforms their prospects and customers are on, but also what resonates with their audiences.
 A common mistake made by media and entertainment brands is using the number of likes as the top key performance indicator.
 However, metrics like sentiment and frequency of engagements can be a much better indicator of success.
 Leverage that data to improve your content and increase engagement.

 Sprinklr’s Media & Entertainment Industry Benchmarking Report for Digital Unified-CXM is a data-driven assessment of how well global media and entertainment companies are managing digital customer experiences.
 The report draws from sets of data based on listening, responding, and posting content for prospects and customers.
 You can use these insights to evaluate your own digital maturity, inform future strategic initiatives, and learn how to engage more deeply.